 Last month the European Central Bank (ECB) published its own opinion on the EU Energy Performance of Buildings Directive (EPBD) – a key directive currently under review by EU institutions, on which we have focused our campaigning efforts in the last year.
-Overall, the ECB supports the directive, which aims to improve the energy performance of Europe’s building stock.
+Overall, the ECB supports the directive, which aims to improve the energy performance of Europe’s buildings.
 What’s more, some of the ECB’s arguments reinforce our Unlock campaign’s main messages and demands.
 Will the ECB’s intervention bring us one step closer to unlocking funding for greener and more efficient homes?

 As we have been arguing for the past year, all these points can be summed up in one short concept: EU institutions need to work together to future proof our homes.
 This will lift millions out of energy poverty and alleviate the cost of living for people, all while fighting against the environmental breakdown and securing a more sustainable, safe and stable future.